Ancient Roman and Byzantine domes: Fourteenth and fifteenth centuries

+Churches with domed narthexes include the Holy Trinity in Berat (late 13th to early 14th century), the Church of St. Demetrius in Kypseli (probably after 1306), and the church of St. George in Omorphoklisia (c.
+1295–1317).
+The large domed narthex of Porta Panagia, similar to that of Zoodochos Pigi, was added to a church dated to 1283.

 Mistra was ruled from Constantinople after 1262, then was the suzerain of the Despotate of the Morea from 1348 to 1460.
 In Mistra, there are several basilica plan churches with domed galleries that create a five-domed cross-in-square over a ground-level basilica plan.
 The Aphentiko at Brontochion Monastery was built c.
 1310–22 and the later church of the Pantanassa Monastery (1428) is of the same type.
+Both churches have domes over their western galleries, suggesting a role for those galleries in appearances by members of the local court.
 The Aphentiko may have been originally planned as a cross-in-square church, but has a blend of longitudinal and central plan components, with an interior divided into nave and aisles like a basilica.
 The barrel-vaulted nave and cross arms have a dome at their crossing, and the corner bays of the galleries are also domed to form a quincunx pattern.
 A remodeling of the Metropolis church in Mistra created an additional example.
 The Pantanassa incorporates Western elements in that domes in its colonnaded porch are hidden externally, and its domes have ribs of rectangular section similar to those of Salerno, Ravello, and Palermo.
 The fresco of the dome of Peribleptos Monastery is from about 1370 and features a small Pantokrator image.

 In Thessaloniki, a distinctive type of church dome developed in the first two decades of the 14th century.
 It is characterized by a polygonal drum with rounded colonnettes at the corners, all brick construction, and faces featuring three arches stepped back within one another around a narrow "single-light window".
 One of the hallmarks of Thessalonian churches was the plan of a domed naos with a peristoon wrapped around three sides.
 The churches of Hagios Panteleimon, Hagia Aikaterine, and Hagioi Apostoloi have domes on these ambulatory porticoes.
 The five domes of the Hagioi Apostoloi, or Church of the Holy Apostles, in Thessaloniki (c.
-1329) makes it an example of a five-domed cross-in-square church in the Late Byzantine style, as is the Gračanica monastery, built around 1311 in Serbia.
-The architect and artisans of the Gračanica monastery church probably came from Thessaloniki and its style reflects Byzantine cultural influence.
-The church has been said to represent "the culmination of Late Byzantine architectural design."
+1329) makes it an example of a five-domed cross-in-square church in the Late Byzantine style.